affiliatesolutions/nm404/README.md

 **Requires sitemap.xml**

-Just install and activate the plugin. nm404 don't need any further configuration.
+Just install and activate the plugin. nm404 doesn't need any further configuration.

 More infos about this project at: https://www.affiliate-solutions.xyz/produkte/nomore404/